TNO/EXIOMOD-open/gdx/README.txt

-After each simulation, a textfile will be stored in this folder
+After each simulation, a text file will be stored in this folder